 A cardiologist may use blood tests and x-rays to help make a diagnosis or plan of treatment.
 Cardiac catheterization includes inserting a small tube near or into the heart to measure electrical impulses, take pictures, or assist in the removal of a blockage.

 Cardiologists must interpret the results of the tests once they have been completed.

 4. Team Management

 To ensure patients receive the necessary care, treatment, and services, cardiologists must coordinate their efforts with support workers.

 He or she is also responsible for ensuring that the operating team develops the most effective and standard approach to providing excellent service.

 As a cardiologist, one is expected to manage the team so that everyone is working towards the same goal.

-Individuals who choose a career as a cardiologist serves as clinical experts within the hospital, disseminating specialist skills and knowledge to all disciplines.
+Individuals who choose a career as a cardiologist serve as clinical experts within the hospital, disseminating specialist skills and knowledge to all disciplines.

 In difficult and stressful circumstances, a cardiologist must also deal with caregivers and direct patient contact.